A Divorced Parent’s Story

 I’m a single parent.
 My ex-husband had no legal requirement to pay for college and did not contribute, outside of the joint savings we had in a Section 529 plan that existed before we separated.

 My son probably has about $45,000 in debt after college; he did work-study and had summer jobs most summers, although one summer instead of working he took an Intensive Hindi program at the University of Wisconsin at Madison.

-(He helped from the beginning, in terms of helping me fill out the FAFSA and College Board Profile and evaluating financial aid offers.)
+(He helped from the beginning, in terms of helping me fill out the FAFSA and CSS Profile and evaluating financial aid offers.)
 That was helpful and not that expensive.
 I think help like that, if you can afford it, is useful in a situation like evaluating financial aid offers.

-If my income was higher, he would get less financial aid.
+If my income were higher, he would have received less financial aid.
 We had some idea of how much debt he would have to take on, but had hoped it would be confined to federal loans.

 I honestly don’t know what I could have done differently so that my son wouldn’t have so much college debt.

 I would’ve liked to have helped him more financially, but I probably helped him more than I should have given the state of my financial resources and other obligations.

 Michele Larson, founder of Knowledge4College, gives her advice.

 There’s a major difference between what the mother could have done when her son was applying to school and what parents can do now, and that’s to use the school’s Net Price Calculator (NPC).
 Colleges have only been required to have them since 2011 so it wasn’t an available option when her son applied.
 In most cases, these can provide a reasonable estimate of the expected financial aid.